 Take a sock and safety pin it on the back of your pajamas.
 Place a couple golf balls or tennis balls into the sock and lie on your side.
 You won’t roll over onto your back during the night due to the uncomfortable golf balls.
 Soon, you’ll develop a regular, side-sleeping habit.

 Stop smoking.
-Smoking is an irritant and impacts every part of your health, including a snoring habit.
+Smoking is an irritant and impacts every part of your health, including a snore habit.
 Smoke irritates the membranes in the nose and throat, causing them to be blocked and thus leading to snoring.
-Stopping smoking can often completely stop a snoring habit.
+Stopping smoking can often completely stop a snore habit.

 Lose weight.
 Men actually have narrower air passages than women, so men are more likely to snore than women.
 Narrow throat passages combined with being overweight combine to create serious snoring.
 Being overweight doesn’t just reflect on your physical appearance, but fatty tissue can accumulate around your throat as well, leading to that ever recognizable snore.